burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // *.cppm is c++ module file/module unit.

 // 1.
-At the start of every module file is a module declaration export module simple;
+At the start of every module file is a module declaration
-// 2. "export module ..." means that this is module interface file
+// 2. "export module ..." means that this is module interface file export module simple;

 // 3.
-Within a module name you may use dots to string together multiple identifiers.
+Within a module name you may use dots to concatenate together multiple identifiers.
 Module names are the only names in C++ in which this is allowed.
+// Example: export module simple.my.hello;

+//---------------------------------------------------------
 // 4.
 All import declarations must appear after the module declaration
 // 5.
-To export an entity from a module, you simply add export. export auto square(const auto& x) { return x * x; }
+To export an entity from a module, you simply add "export".

+export auto square(const auto& x) { return x * x; }
 export enum class Oddity { Even, Odd };
 export auto getOddity(int x)